awsdocs/amazon-kendra-developer-guide/doc_source/API_DeleteIndex.md

 The request accepts the following data in JSON format\.

  ** [Id](#API_DeleteIndex_RequestSyntax) **   <a name="Kendra-DeleteIndex-request-Id"></a>
-The identifier of the index to delete\.
+The identifier of the index you want to delete\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`